eaglezoli/obsidian/Wiki.md

 	- A lot of the time we are not specifically interested in their impact on the response variable, but we know that they might be influencing the patterns we see
 	- Golden rule: you generally want your random effect to have **at least five levels**
 		- E.g. gender would be a fixed effect not random

+### Generalized Additive Model (GAM)
+- Nonlinear and multiple predictors
+- With many variables, interactions can be missed

+^gam-info